 ssS: What are some other themes involving technical training?

 Brett Rugo: We are going to touch on all kind of associated products that stone fabricators or stone installers use in their daily work.
-For the future, I want the Marble Institute even to be even more esteemed as a source for knowledge in respect of all the products that are used together with stone.
+For the future, I want the Marble Institute to be even more esteemed as a source for knowledge in respect of all the products that are used together with stone.

 ssS: So is it your aim to ensure a higher standard of quality for the stone industry and its products?